23maverick23/sublime-jekyll/README.md

 # sublime-jekyll

 A Sublime Text package for [Jekyll](http://jekyllrb.com/) static sites.
 This began as a fork of the [liquid-syntax-mode](https://github.com/siteleaf/liquid-syntax-mode) repo from siteleaf.
 This package should help creating Jekyll sites and posts easier by providing access to key template tags and filters, as well as common completions and a current date/datetime command (for dating posts).
+Some of the concepts for the date commands were borrowed from the [sublime-insertdate](https://github.com/FichteFoll/sublimetext-insertdate) repo from FitcheFoll.

 ## Installation

 ### Package Control

 You can install this package using [Package Control](https://sublime.wbond.net/packages/Jekyll) from wbond.net.

 * Press `ctrl+shift+p` (Windows/Linux) or `command+shift+p` (OS X) to bring up the Command Palette (or use _Tools > Command Palette_ menu)
 * Type to search for the `Package Control: Install Package` command
-* Search packages for `sublime-jekyll` and hit `enter` to install
+* Search packages for **Jekyll** and hit `enter` to install
 * You may need to restart in order to use this package

 ### Manual

 [Clone](https://github.com/23maverick23/sublime-jekyll.git) or [download](https://github.com/23maverick23/sublime-jekyll/archive/master.zip) the contents of this repo into your Sublime Text `Packages` folder.

 * OS X: `~/Library/Application\ Support/Sublime\ Text\ 3/Packages`